 I like to use dark chocolate when making these treats, but you can substitute any type of chocolate you prefer.

-I like to use dried figs when making this recipe, but you can substitute fresh figs if you prefer.
-If you’d like to substitute fresh figs then it’s important to note that they can only be stored in the fridge for a couple of days.
+I like to use dried figs when making this recipe, but you can substitute fresh if you prefer.
+Just be aware that if you opt for fresh figs, they can only be stored in the fridge for a couple of days.

-Finely chopped pecans add a nice crunch to these chocolate dipped figs and complement the flavor of the figs. I used a food processor to chop them quickly but you can chop them by hand if you prefer.
+Finely chopped pecans add a nice crunch to these chocolate dipped figs. I used a food processor to chop them quickly, but you can chop them by hand if you prefer.
 You can substitute any other type of nut you prefer such as pistachios or peanuts.
 Or for a nut free version, you can substitute finely chopped pumpkin seeds or sunflower seeds.

 How to Make Chocolate Covered Figs